lindsaygross/ADHD_clinical_trials/README.md

 All models use:

-- Stratified train-test split (80/20)
+- **Leave-One-Out Cross-Validation (LOOCV)**: To maximize the training data for each prediction.
+- **Minority Oversampling**: Applied within each cross-validation fold to handle class imbalance.
-- Class balancing to handle imbalanced data
+- **Standard Feature Scaling**: Applied within each fold to prevent data leakage.
-- Standard feature scaling

 ### Evaluation Metrics

 Models are evaluated using:

 - **Accuracy**: Overall correctness
+- **Balanced Accuracy**: Arithmetic mean of sensitivity and specificity (crucial for imbalanced data)
 - **Precision**: Proportion of predicted successes that were actual successes
 - **Recall**: Proportion of actual successes that were predicted
 - **F1 Score**: Harmonic mean of precision and recall